TBApknoob12MC/kindafl/README.md

 my language is kinda forthless
 **speed face**`

+Maintaining full compatibility with forth wasn't, isn't and won't be any objective of kindaforthless.

 **"one can implement a forth in a weekend"**
  -- a wise man said; and he was right.

 ---

 ## Features
 - **Stack-based execution:** Operates on values via stack manipulation.
 - **Arithmetic and logical ops:** `+`, `-`, `*`, `/`, `and`, `or`, `not`, `=`, `<`, `>`, etc.
 - **Memory table:** Store/load values via `!` and `@`.